Congeenial/Congee.gay-website/content/about.md

 I tag by their emoji, not shipname (to avoid search results).
 All ship tags are to be assumed switch/versatile.
 If I use a shipname, it is also to be assumed switch/versastile ( i.e Kokutan can also mean TanKoku, etc. ).

 `Favorite Kinks:`
 Size difference, consentual BDSM&TPE `total power exchange`, Power difference dynamics, ABO `Alpha/Alpha, Omega/omega ONLY`, sub/dom dynamics `with switching`, and femdom.
 Dub-con and non-con are fine with me `to a certain degree`.
-I also don't draw non-con or dub-con.

 `Other interests ( no ships on any of these, I like exclusively platonic content ):`
 ####